Announcement:

 About

 My work currently explores how large language models (LLMs) can generate analogies, explanations, and learning materials that reflect students' interests and backgrounds.
 I am passionate about making computing more inclusive, especially for students who don’t yet see themselves represented in technical spaces.
+In the fall of 2025, I began my PhD at the University of Michigan School of Information, where I am advised by Dr. Barbara Ericson.
+Go blue!

 Research